CylonicRaider/Instant/docs/RUNNING.md

 - `log-timestamps` — *Timestamps in logs*: Whether logging messages should include timestamps.
 Defaults to `yes`.
 Disabling this might be useful when logging to `systemd`.

+**Note** that all filesystem paths (with the exception of those in `cmdline`) are relative to the *orchestrator*'s working directory.
+For PID files, redirections, and the master process' log file, intermediate directories are created as needed.

 #### Example configuration